jerbob92/wazero-emscripten-embind/README.md

 * Communicate between guest and host without worrying about data encoding/decoding
 * Direct access to memory
   through [memory views](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html#memory-views)

+But not everything is supported:html

+* ASYNCIFY: does not make a lot of sense in Go, might come later to allow Async C++ implementations to work
+* EM_ASM/EM_JS: naturally, you can't run JS in Go/Wazero.
+Since Go is not an interpreted language, I don't see much sense to add support for Go code in it, as that would require a Go interpreter.

 ## What does Embind do?